Duality for local fields and sheaves on the category of fields: Extensions of algebraic groups as sheaves on the rational etale site

 \subsection{The pro-fppf site}

-We first make a remark about the fppf topology on the category $k^{\perf}$ of perfect $k$-algebras.
-As in Notation, we say that a homomorphism in $k^{\perf}$ is finitely presented if it can be written as the perfection of a $k$-algebra homomorphism of finite presentation.
-For a perfect $k$-algebra $R$, we say that a perfect $R$-algebra $S$ is flat of finite presentation if it is the perfection of a flat $R$-algebra of finite presentation.
-(There seems to be no obvious reason that this is stronger than saying that $S$ is flat \emph{and} the perfection of an $R$-algebra of finite presentation).
+Some general results on perfect schemes in modern language can be found in \cite[\S 3]{BS17}.
+We first make some remarks about the fppf topology on the category $k^{\perf}$ of perfect $k$-algebras.
+As in Notation, we say that a homomorphism $R \to S$ in $k^{\perf}$ is finitely presented if it can be written as the perfection of a $k$-algebra homomorphism $R \to S_{0}$ of finite presentation.
+For a perfect $k$-algebra $R$, we say that a perfect $R$-algebra $S$ is \emph{flat of finite presentation} if it is the perfection of a flat $R$-algebra of finite presentation.
+(It is not clear if this is stronger than saying that $S$ is flat \emph{and} the perfection of an $R$-algebra of finite presentation).